 5. Don’t wash your hair too often

-6. Never skip the conditioner
+6. Never skip hair conditioner

 7. Avoid extra hot baths

-Hot water damages your hair because it easily removes the natural oils and makes your hair drier.
+Hot water damages your hair because it easily removes the natural oils and makes your hair even drier.
 Try to use the lukewarm or even cold-ish water to wash your hair, especially if you’re trying to grow your hair faster.

-8. Purchase a silicone-free conditioner
+8. Purchase silicone-free products

 Removing silicone from your hair care routine will be gentler on your hair and prevent unnecessary chemical damage.
 Want to go the extra mile?
 Look for products that don’t contain sulphates and parabens too.